geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

-This element—these styles.
+This element, these styles.
 Simple.
-But looking past the fact that the name `.some_element` needs to stay afloat in a global ocean, the colour, font-size, box-shadow, everything is specified here in full detail, yet we probably want to reuse these styles elsewhere.
-Let's refactor it using BEM & Sass:
+However, there's a problem: the colour, font-size, box-shadow, the padding — everything is specified here in full detail despite the fact that *we probably want to reuse these styles elsewhere*.
+Let's refactor it using Sass:

 ```scss
 $large-font-size: 1.5rem;